uboslinux/ubos-website/content/docs/developers/faq/setup-developer-vm-apple-silicon-parallels.md

 ---
-title: How to create a UBOS development VM for VirtualBox
+title: How to create a UBOS development VM for Parallels on Apple Silicon
-weight: 2000
+weight: 2010
 ---

-### Run the Arch Linux ISO as the virtual machine to create the appliance with
+### Run the Arch Linux ARM ISO as the virtual machine to create the appliance with

-1. Download an ISO from a mirror listed on https://archlinux.org/download/ (e.g. archlinux-2022.11.01-x86_64.iso)
+1. Download the ISO with the string "local" in it from https://pkgbuild.com/~tpowa/archboot/iso/aarch64/latest/ (I had issues with the other ISOs in Nov 2022)

-1. In VirtualBox, create a new virtual machine:
+1. In Parallels, create a new virtual machine:

-   * Click “New”.
+   * Click “+”.

-   * Enter name: “ubosdev”.
+   * Select "Install Windows or another OS from a DVD or image file", and "Continue".

+   * Select "Choose Manually"*

-   * ISO Image: select the ISO image you downloaded
+   * Click "select a file" and select the downloaded ISO.

-   * Type: select “Linux”

-   * Version: select “Arch Linux (64 bit)”.

-   * Ignore section "Unattended install"

-   * Section "hardware": base memory 4GB

-   * 2 CPUs

-   * Leave "Enable EFI (special OSes only)" unchecked

-   * Section "Hard Disk": "Create a Virtual Hard Disk Now"

-   * with 60 GB

-   * Disk type: VDI (VirtualBox Disk Image)
+   * Ignore "Unable to detect operating system" and "Continue"

-   * "Finish"
+   * Select "Other Linux"

+   * Enter name: “ubosdev”, check "Customize settings before installation", accept the other defaults, and "Create".

+   * In the "Hardware" tab, enter 8192 MB for "Memory".
+(4096 produces a very strange error message later in the boot.)

+   * Close the popup and click "Continue".

-1. Start the virtual machine, accept the defaults in the boot loader (or just wait) and wait until the boot sequence ends and the root shell appears.
+1. The VM automatically starts.
+Accept the defaults in the boot loader (or just wait). and wait until first the boot sequence ends, and then the "Starting assembling of archboot environment ..." with its 9 steps ends, and it asks you to hit ENTER.

 1. Install Arch on the empty disk:

+   * Do not use the "Archboot Arch Linux Installation" program that comes up.
+Instead, hit "OK" and then select the "Exit Install" option.

-   * Zero out bytes for extra robustness:
+   * Zero out the first bytes on the disk for extra robustness:

      ```
      # dd if=/dev/zero of=/dev/sda bs=1M count=8 conv=notrunc